 Bring Your Pet Along

-The Domestic Violence Resource Center (formerly CAAW) and Noah’s Animal House are in the process of building a pet boarding facility for residents of the Domestic Violence Resource Center’s Emergency Shelter and Transitional Housing facilities.
+The Domestic Violence Resource Center (formerly CAAW) and Noah’s Animal House partnered in 2017 to offer a pet boarding facility for residents of the Domestic Violence Resource Center’s Emergency Shelter and Transitional Housing facilities.

 Noah’s Animal House (NAH) currently has one pet shelter located next to The Shade Tree women’s shelter in Las Vegas.
 Noah’s Las Vegas provides food, shelter and veterinary services for the pets of the survivors of domestic violence that are residing at The Shade Tree.